What is a Principal Protected Structured Investment?

 When considering any structured investment, an investor should understand the type of protection it offers as well as its pay-out potential, by carefully reviewing the offering document.
 Structured investments are well known as risk-managed strategies, and the more familiar investors are with their various forms of protection, the more tools they will have in managing wealth.

-Structured investment products and services may be offered through SIMON Markets LLC (“SIMON”).
-SIMON is a registered broker/dealer, member FINRA and SIPC, and is affiliated with iCapital, Inc. and its subsidiaries.
-Please see the disclaimer at the end of this document for more information about these entities.
+Securities products and services may be offered through iCapital Markets, LLC a registered broker/dealer, member FINRA and SIPC, and an affiliate of Institutional Capital Network, Inc. (“iCapital”).
+Please see the disclaimer at the end of this document for more information.

 Please contact your financial professional or a fund manager to learn more.